mako-framework/docs/05_databases_nosql/01_redis.md

 });
 ```

-> Note that pipelining will not work as expected when working with a Redis cluster.
+> Note that pipelining will not work when connected to a Redis cluster unless all keys used in the pipeline are stored on the same node.
+It is therefore not advisable to use pipelining in a cluster environment.
 {.warning}

 <a id="usage:magic_shortcut"></a>